 Suppose your company is looking to expand overseas, perhaps in China.
 As an HR department, it would be a good idea to start hiring people who can speak Mandarin.
 Or suppose that your company values quick turnaround times.
 Your HR department will want to find people who the skills necessary to fulfill these roles.

 It’s also a good idea for you and your department to regularly meet with management.
 This way you’ll know how best to meet their goals within your department.

-5. Make Learning About HR A Priority
+5. Make Learning About HR a Priority

 It’s easy to get stuck in a rut in any career.
 After six months to a year, you think that you know it all and stagnate.
 But stagnation is your worst enemy if you want to progress.

 Learning about HR, therefore, is key.
-And in most circumstance, you can do this easily.
+And in most circumstances, you can do this easily.
 It’s highly likely that your company is subscribed to an HR magazine or journal.
 You can use these journals to find out more about your trade.
-Often you’ll find key insights that help you improve your own performance.
+Often you’ll find key insights that help you improve your performance.

-6. Interact With Employees In Real Life
+6. Interact With Employees in Real Life

 Too many HR departments are closed off from the rest of their companies.
 And so too are their staff.
 All business is conducted over impersonal email.
 And this is fundamentally alienating.

 One way that you can get noticed and improve your service is by leaving your office.
 Go out and find some of the people you’ve talked to over email.
 Ask them if their problems were resolved, and if not, why not.
 And speak to them so that you can build up some rapport.
 Let them know that you’re there to serve them.